Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ## Backpack

-The `backpack` lib is where all components live.
+The `Backpack` lib is where all components live.
 All packages, except `utils` are Backpack components.

 ### Component's architecture